soyames/WADFConnect/replit.md

 The West African Design Forum platform is a full-stack event management system for a premier design conference.
 It serves as the central digital hub for WADF 2025, enabling attendees to purchase tickets, speakers to submit proposals, sponsors to register, and organizers to manage the entire event lifecycle.
 The platform combines modern web technologies with a culturally-resonant design system inspired by contemporary African design leaders.

 Key capabilities include:
-- Core MVP features with PostgreSQL database and Paystack integration.
+- Core MVP features with MongoDB/Firestore database and Paystack integration.
 - Comprehensive Admin Dashboard with 11 sections for event management.
 - Multi-evaluator proposal evaluation system.
-- PWA capabilities, networking features, and multi-language support (English, French, Portuguese).
+- PWA capabilities and multi-language support (English, French, Portuguese).
+- **Twitter/X-like Social Networking Platform** with integrated messaging, posts, likes, comments, and connection management.
 - Calendar integration, advanced analytics dashboard, and a team member system with role-based access.

 ## User Preferences